City College of San Francisco: Former locations

-The Airport Center is not state approved and has never been state approved, and the other centers are grandfathered but would not be permitted to open under the 2012 California Community College guidelines.
+The Airport Center closed in 2020, following the expiration of CCSF's lease at SFO.
+The other centers are grandfathered but would not have been permitted to open under the 2012 California Community College guidelines.

 Art on campus

-Most of the early art on CCSF campus was due to the work of Timothy L. Pflueger, the architect who was in charge of designing CCSF in the 1930s.
-Pflueger was on a committee of well-known Beaux-Arts architects organizing and designing the Golden Gate International Exposition (GGIE) and he put together a large exhibit of Art in Action in 1940, showcasing a number of artists (from various genres) on display, engaged in creating works.
-Many of these artworks from GGIE now permanently live at CCSF's Ocean Campus.
+Most of the early art on CCSF campus was due to the work of Timothy L. Pflueger, the architect in charge of designing CCSF in the 1930s.
+Pflueger was on a committee of well-known Beaux-Arts architects organizing and designing the Golden Gate International Exposition (GGIE).
+In 1940, he organized Art in Action, an exhibit showcasing work by multiple artists.
+Many of these pieces from GGIE are now permanently housed at the Ocean Campus.

 Diego Rivera

 Diego Rivera's work Pan American Unity, originally created for the Golden Gate International Exposition in 1940, has been displayed at the theater at the Ocean Campus of San Francisco City College since 1961.
 This large mural stands, 22' high and 74' long made up of 5 panels.
 The mural was entitled by Rivera, “Unión de la Expresión Artistica del Norte y Sur de este Continente” (The Marriage of the Artistic Expression of the North and South of this Continent) but now commonly called Pan American Unity.
 There are three self-portraits and a portrait on his wife, artist Frida Kahlo within this mural.
 As of 2014, City College is in the process of supporting The Diego Rivera Mural Project, with goals to return the mural to the position of public importance, stabilize the environment in which it is set, and secure funding to make the project self supportive.